shortlist-digital/react-native-starter/readme.md

 - [React Native Device info](https://github.com/rebeccahughes/react-native-device-info) - I have done iOS, will need to do Android when I get it working on a device.

-Include the following at the top of your JS componenet when you want to include it -  ```import DeviceInfo from 'react-native-device-info'```
+Include the following at the top of your JS component when you want to include it -  ```import DeviceInfo from 'react-native-device-info'```

 - [Parse React](https://www.npmjs.com/package/parse-react)

-Include the following at the top of your JS componenet when you want to include it
+Include the following at the top of your JS component when you want to include it

 ```import Parse from 'parse/react-native'```
 ```import ParseReact from 'parse-react/react-native'```